Frequently asked questions about

 No, the law in Germany does not require you to wear a helmet.
 But we can provide free helmets, also for larger groups, if you feel safer with a helmet.

-Are the tours suitable for kids/ Is there any age restriction to join the tour?
+Are the tours suitable for kids?
+Is there any age restriction to join the tour?

-If the kids are competent cyclists and comfortable with some riding alongside traffic, it is no problem to join a tour.
+If the kids are competent cyclists and comfortable with riding alongside traffic, it is no problem to join a tour.
 For younger kids we can offer you different sizes of children’s bikes, trailer bikes, trailers or bikes with child seats.
-Please reserve these in advance.
+Please reserve them in advance.
 Adults are responsible for children and their safety at all times.

 4. Our Bikes